Gregor Smith: General practice

-Smith worked as a general practitioner doctor in Larkhall, as well as serving as the Director for Primary Care within NHS Lanarkshire.
+Smith worked as a general practitioner doctor in Larkhall for fifteen years as well as serving as the Director for Primary Care within NHS Lanarkshire.
 Smith is an Honorary Clinical Associate Professor at the University of Glasgow and Fellow of both the Scottish Patient Safety Programme and Salzburg Global.

+Smith began working with the Scottish Government in 2012 when he was appointed part of a body to negotiate Scottish GP contracts and went onto lead developments in the creation of a new quality framework for general practice in Scotland.

 Deputy Chief Medical Officer for Scotland

 Smith was appointed as Deputy Chief Medical Officer for Scotland in 2015, serving with Catherine Calderwood who was appointed Chief Medical Officer.

 Chief Medical Officer for Scotland

 Following the sudden resignation of Calderwood in April 2020, Smith was requested by the Scottish Government to act as interim Chief Medical Officer for Scotland, taking a lead role in the Scottish Government response to COVID-19 pandemic in Scotland.

 Smith took part in his first Scottish Government press briefing on 6 April 2020 at St Andrew's House in Edinburgh, alongside First Minister of Scotland Nicola Sturgeon and Cabinet Secretary for Health and Sport, Jeane Freeman.

 Smith was confirmed as the permanent job holder in December 2020.
 He was knighted in the 2022 New Year Honours for services to public health.
+As Chief Medical Officer for Scotland, Smith is the principal medical adviser to the Scottish Government and the Scottish Minister and has responsibility for policy advice to Scottish Ministers on healthcare and public health, leading medical and public health professionals to improve mental and physical wellbeing, providing clinical advice on professional standards and guidelines, conducting research concerning NHS Scotland and promoting careers in the health sector.